-In addition to the usual pencils, erasers, and paper, you will need a composition book (spiral notebooks and three-ring binders will not be accepted) to use as a journal, and a highlighter.
+In addition to the usual pencils, erasers, and paper, you will need a half-inch or one-inch (not larger please!), three-ring binder to use as a journal.
 Your class notes should be kept in a different notebook (the type of your choosing) from your journal.
 Please also obtain access to a stapler (This does not require buying one.
 For example, there is a stapler available for use in the library for free.); collected work on more than one page should be stapled (not clipped) before submission.
 During the second week of classes, you will be asked to bring a pineapple to class.
 It may be useful to have a basic calculator in some classes, but you are not required to own one.
 I will provide calculators for the exams.